Water is our business. We handle with care and we don’t cost the earth.

 Our activities and the outcomes we deliver are aligned to the United Nations Sustainable Development Goals.
 We work in the spirit of all 17 goals but have mapped our work to the 10 where we have the most material impact.
 In 2021 we were invited to become founding signatories to HRH The Prince of Wales’s Terra Carta, and we are committed to working towards its goals.

-At Anglian Water, we cover the largest geographical area in England and Wales.
-We employ 5,000 people and supply water and water recycling services to more than six million customers in the east of England and Hartlepool.
+Anglian Water is the largest water and water recycling company in England and Wales by geographic area.
+We supply water and water recycling services to almost seven million people in the East of England and Hartlepool.